HKpowerStudio

 • Books/music and games are ready to entertain you and your family in case of power outages.”

-I am not an expert in this.
-As you, your loved ones, and your community navigate this process, I’m sure you will find other helpful resources and support.
-From everything I have heard, mutual aid, community, and loved ones have been the biggest help.
-If you are frustrated with institutions that seem like they are not helpful, I urge you not to give up.
-From my understanding, there may be considerable hurdles and loopholes to navigate, but ultimately, there is some reward at the end of the process.
-For many folks, this is the only financial support available, and it’s not easy, so please reach out if you need help!
+As you, your loved ones, and your community navigate this process, you will find other helpful resources and support, including mutual aid, community, and loved ones.
+If you are frustrated with institutions that seem unhelpful, I urge you not to give up.
+There may be considerable hurdles and loopholes to navigate, but ultimately, there is some reward at the end of the process.
+For many individuals, this is the only financial support available, and it’s not easy.
+If you need help, please don’t hesitate to reach out.

 Save